tobybreckon/python-cnn-tools-test/README.md

 As Tensorflow, Keras and Pytorch are complex beasts, to ensure the correct GPU installation of each is working correctly we perform the following simple tests.

-All tested with Tensorflow, Keras and Pytorch and Python 3.x on linux
+All tested with Tensorflow, Keras and Pytorch and Python 3.x **on Linux**.

-_Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._
+_Assumes that git tools are available on the command line or that similar tools are available to access git / download files._

 ---